dmulyalin/template-text-renderer/README.md

 One of such use-cases might be network devices configuration generation - take inventory (XLSX or CSV spreadsheets or YAML or you name it), combine it with templates and find hundreds of lines of configuration generated in a matter of seconds.
 Profit...

+# Contribution

+Feel free to submit an issue, report a bug or ask a question, feature requests are welcomed.
+Or [buy](https://paypal.me/dmulyalin) Author a coffee